 If you find yourself struggling to deal with this reporting mess, you aren’t the only one.
-Our latest survey shows that 93% of respondents using self-service BI system rate governance as a major concern.
+We learned that 93% of respondents using self-service BI system rate governance as a major concern.
 Thankfully, the evolution of Microsoft Power BI has led to significant improvements to help you achieve data governance goals.

 However, relying solely on built-in data governance features of a self-service Power BI platform won’t solve all of your data challenges.
 To develop a robust data governance framework, you must also consider the people and processes involved.

 How to Build a Power BI Governance Model

 A governance model is all about defining the best practices, procedures, and responsibilities for efficient and secure usage of your Power BI platform.
 Microsoft already has valuable information on data governance that you can use as a starting point.
 But, you’ll also need to consider pointers that are relevant to your organizational needs.

 This is how you build your own Power BI data governance model to get the most out of the platform.

 Power BI can be used in three different modes—Business-Led Self-Service BI, IT-Managed Self-Service BI, and Corporate BI.
 The control over data and the way information gets handled will depend on these installation modes.

 All of these modes can co-exist, depending on the business requirements and user base.
 So, it’s essential to know data governance methods for each mode.